 The swingin' pig in the logo snapped his fingers and wore a fedora.
 The lable soon became infamous for using the NoNoise noise-reduction system, which caused most of their CDs to sound not so good in my people's ears [this was a typo; meant to read "many people" - but when I discovered it, "my people" looked so good that I kept it in].
 They were also among the first to legally release unauthorised contemporary recordings, exploiting a loophole in the Rome convention that made it technically legal, in countries that had signed the Rome convention, to issue recordings, without permission, from countries that hadn't signed it, and the USA hadn't signed it.
 Their first such release was Atlantic City '89, a triple-CD box of the Rolling Stones, put out in 1990.

+Located in Frankfurt, Germany, re-released earlier Kornyphone-records under the slightly varied name of The Amazing Kornyphone Rebirth Label.
 All records are re-releases of earlier bootlegs with a simple insert like the original insert.
 The back is rubber stamped with "Limited edition of 100 copies only", which definitely isn't true in most cases.
 Matrix number is always the number of the original record.

 Number on insert is always "TAKRL xxxx" (2LP sets have "TAKRL xxxx/xxxx" and so on).
 Some records in coloured vinyl.